LunatiqueCoder/luna/README.md

 > 📃 This project is released under the [MIT License](LICENSE). \
 > 💻 By contributing, you agree that your contributions will be licensed under its MIT License.

-## 🚧 Work in progress 🚧
-> ⚠️ This template is currently under development.